 What is HDR Photography Processing?

+In order to make HDR work well, you need very specific software.
 The software you use to modify, edit, merge and manipulate these images is called HDR Photo Processing Editor, and it is available both as a standalone application and as a plug-in for other advanced photo editing software, such as Photoshop and Lightroom.

 When it comes to image-processing there are dozens of softwares out there, but we highly recommend the following top five HDR photo editors for both amateur and professional photographers.
 If you’ve got raw landscape images that you want to turn into stunning captures, we recommend running them through any of these HDR photo editors to recreate the magic and share them with the world.

-If you’ve used Luminar, Skylum’s premium photo-editing app, you’ll easily get the hang of the Aurora HDR 2019.
+If you’ve used Luminar, Skylum’s premium photo-editing app, you’ll easily get the hang of the Aurora HDR.
 Similar to Luminar, the Aurora HDR uses artificial intelligence to analyze images based on factors such as tone, lighting, color enhancement and many more.
 Once the analysis is done, the tool automatically makes adjustments on your images and reduces noise levels, improves light balance and turns dull images into flawless, spectacular captures within just a matter of seconds.

 As soon as you upload a new image, the program begins by detecting scene type and automatically adjusts the images by improving color, tone, and other final touches to enhance image quality.
 If you’re not satisfied with the initial adjustment made by the app, you can choose from the Looks Collection given in the app.
 Aurora HDR 2019 comes with 8 looks out of which 5 are the usual looks that you get with Luminar too: Essentials, Landscape, Architecture, Dramatic and Artistic.
 The remaining 3 looks are given by HDR photographers Trey Ratcliff, Serge Ramelli, and Randy Van Duinen.
 You can also manually adjust each option using the controls given in the dashboard.

-One of the best features we absolutely love in the new Aurora HDR 2019 is the ability to create your own Aurora HDR looks.
+One of the best features we absolutely love in the Aurora HDR is the ability to create your own Aurora HDR looks.
 Using the controls given in the dashboard, you can create your own HDR look, that will be saved in the collection so the next time you simply have to reapply that look on other images.
 If you have problem on creating your own HDR looks, this Aurora HDR 2019 Getting Started Walkthrough video will help you.

 Color adjustment and one-click look adjustments are just the basic things you can start with.
 With advanced options like masking, layer adjustments and the ability to add other plugins into the program you can apply distinct adjustments to different parts of your images.
 This works well for photographers who want to adjust only specific parts of the image such as applying a gradient on the sky, adjusting the look and feel of clouds etc. You also could read the review of Aurora HDR software, to learn more details about this best HDR software for professional photographers.